 Although Chrysalis had advanced the design, fabrication, and marketing of pneumatic architecture, and was featured in the August 1972 issue of Progressive Architecture, the group geographically scattered in pursuit of other professional opportunities.65 In 1972, its British members-Davies, Dawson and Stanton-returned to Europe to work on Renzo Piano and Richard Rogers's newly awarded Pompidou Center project.
-66 In Angeles to Washington D.C.
+66 In the previous year, Valerio temporarily relocated from Los Angeles to Washington D.C.
 (1971-73) to design pneumatics for an exhibition at The Smithsonian.
 67 After completing this project, for which he received independent study credit, Valerio graduated from UCLA and accepted a teaching position in the School of Architecture and Urban Planning at The University of Wisconsin-Milwaukee (UWM).
 68 Soon after arriving in Milwaukee, Valerio formed C.O.W.
 (Chrysalis of Wisconsin).
 There the Carnegie Institute commissioned the design of a demountable theatre and performance structure for The Three Rivers Arts Festival in Pittsburg, Pennsylvania.
 69

 Designed by C.O.W. members Valerio and Kent Hubbell, Three Rivers (1973-75) was a large-scale, double-layered pneumatic membrane developed and fabricated in collaboration with architecture students at UWM.70 At 35-feet tall, the inflated mobile exhibit and performance enclosure sat 200 people within a yellow prismatic form.
-Three Rivers was typically erected on a concrete plaza located over a parking garage adjacent to the tant PVC, Pneudome featured transparent Westinghouse building in downtown Pittsburg.
-The project prewall sections and an opaque reinforced sented a myriad of technical challenges for Valerio and nylon roof.
-Touted as "ventilated Hubble.
-The client wanted to inflate and deflate and dust-free, too," it the project as needed, so that location for the air supply became an important problem to resolve.
-An existing airshaft divided the plaza and parking garage, which allowed them to values of plugging in and blowing up. run a conventional HVAC duct between the blower (permanently installed in the garage) and the inflatable structure.
+Three Rivers was typically erected on a concrete plaza located over a parking garage adjacent to the Westinghouse building in downtown Pittsburg.
+The project presented a myriad of technical challenges for Valerio and Hubble.
+The client wanted to inflate and deflate the project as needed, so that resolving a convenient location for the air supply became an important problem to resolve.
+An existing airshaft divided the plaza and parking garage, which allowed them to run a conventional HVAC duct between the blower (permanently installed in the garage) and the inflatable structure.

-For Three Rivers, the decision to work with a double-layer "beyond just an editorial."76 Self-described by Valerio as "a pneumatic membrane allowed for greater flexibility in the size, location, and number of apertures; it additionally provided enhanced thermal and acoustic properties.
+For Three Rivers, the decision to work with a double-layer pneumatic membrane allowed for greater flexibility in the size, location, and number of apertures; it additionally provided enhanced thermal and acoustic properties.
 The inflatable could easily be repositioned and was anchored by either catenary edge cables or water ballast.
 Utilized as a seasonal event-space in Pittsburg for ten years, Valerio describes the temporary pneumatic enclosure as a "serious building."
-71 He adds, "Three Rivers was supposed to be all about implied mass.
-The structure that in truth weighs less than a pound per square foot had a presence implying a far greater weight-air made visible and solid at the same time."72 This "ambiguity of the structure" oscillated somewhere between ephemeral and permanent, stable and unstable, light and heavy, and indexed Valerio's desire to push pneumatic technology closer to that of buildings.73 lock.
-Three Rivers afforded more structural, spatial, and programmatic freedom, yet much like a building, its plan was shaped not only by program and site but also by codes.
-In response to egress requirements, an extra access door was cal wiring for the lighting and sound systems was carefully incorporated into the design.
-Rather than simply running cords along its perimeter base, and O-rings were built into small fabric tabs at the access door.
-Despite being a temporary struc- were viable alternatives to conventional buildings. ture erected and dismantled each year, the attentiveness to detail and meticulous craft of Three Rivers demonstrated an of media, including star-studded films, fashion catalogues advanced degree of expertise in the design and construction of DIY inflatables.
+He adds, "Three Rivers was supposed to be all about implied mass.
+The structure that in truth weighs less than a pound per square foot had a presence implying a far greater weight-air made visible and solid at the same time."
+This "ambiguity of the structure" oscillated somewhere between ephemeral and permanent, stable and unstable, light and heavy, and indexed Valerio's desire to push pneumatic technology closer to that of buildings.

+Due to its dual-walled enclosure and lack of an air seal or lock, Three Rivers afforded more structural, spatial, and programmatic freedom, yet much like a building, its plan was shaped not only by program and site but also by codes.
+In response to egress requirements, an extra access door was added to the north side of the event structure; likewise, electrical wiring for the lighting and sound systems was carefully incorporated into the design.
+Rather than simply running cords along the floor-those which might otherwise be taped down the inflatable included an additional fabric sleeve (e.g., conduit) along its perimeter base, and O-rings were built into small fabric tabs at the access door.
+Despite being a temporary structure erected and dismantled each year, the attentiveness to detail and meticulous craft of Three Rivers demonstrated an advanced degree of expertise in the design and construction of DIY inflatables.